How To Make Coffee With Whole Beans

 Brewing coffee from whole beans over the stove

-I get by with my inexpensive blade grinder, but when I first learned that it’s possible to make coffee from whole beans, with no grinder at all, I was intrigued.
+When I first learned that you can make coffee from whole beans, with no grinder at all, I was intrigued.

-I thought surely the flavor would be watered down, it would take hours, and at worst, I would waste a morning’s cup of coffee beans.
-Nevertheless, I did some research.
+I thought surely the flavor would be watered down.
+It would take hours.
+I might even waste a morning’s cup of coffee beans.

 • boiling water